seeq12/seeq-plot-digitizer/docs_src/source/introduction.md

     c.
 Exception based monitoring for fleet of assets

-2. Compare actual efficiency to OEM efficiency for each operating point
+**2. Compare actual efficiency to OEM efficiency for each operating point**

     a.
 Drive maintenance planning and prioritization

-3. Overlay curves with operating data to compare performance/efficiency gains of a new design curve to existing operation
+**3. Overlay curves with operating data to compare performance/efficiency gains of a new design curve to existing operation**

     a.
 Helps justify investment into design tweaks or changes

-4. Use tools like clustering to identify regions of operation that require investigation and auto-generate capsules for those periods of interest
+**4. Use tools like clustering to identify regions of operation that require investigation and auto-generate capsules for those periods of interest**

 The Plot Digitizer tool allows users to first calibrate axes and then pick points along an image to create a digital copy of a design curve (or region of interest).
 The result is then pushed to a Seeq asset for use in monitoring and analysis.